Benjipede/universal-translator/c/src/languages/LANGUAGES.md

     return language;
 }
-´´´
+Â´Â´Â´

 ### "lexer.h"

-"lexer.h" defines one or more procedures of the form ´Token lex_name(Reader *reader, string *storage)´. ´lex_name´ reads source code through ´reader´ (see "..\reader.h") and returns a token.
-It uses ´storage´ to store strings and other variable-length data.
+"lexer.h" defines one or more procedures of the form Â´Token lex_name(Reader *reader, string *storage)Â´. Â´lex_nameÂ´ reads source code through Â´readerÂ´ (see "..\reader.h") and returns a token.
+It uses Â´storageÂ´ to store strings and other variable-length data.

 Example "lexer.h":

 ### "parser.h"

-"parser.h" defines one or more procedures of the form ´Global parse_name(Lexer lexer, Reader *reader, string *storage)´. ´parse_name´ lexes tokens by calling ´lexer(reader, storage)´ and returns an abstract syntax tree.
-Like ´lex_name´ it also uses ´storage´ to store data.
+"parser.h" defines one or more procedures of the form Â´Global parse_name(Lexer lexer, Reader *reader, string *storage)Â´. Â´parse_nameÂ´ lexes tokens by calling Â´lexer(reader, storage)Â´ and returns an abstract syntax tree.
+Like Â´lex_nameÂ´ it also uses Â´storageÂ´ to store data.

 Example "parser.h":

 ### "deparser.h"

-"deparser.h" defines one or more procedures of the form ´void deparse_name(Delexer delexer, Writer *writer, Global ast)´. ´deparse_name´ breaks down ´ast´ into the tokens that would naturally make up such an abstract syntax tree in the specific language and passes each of them to ´delexer´ together with ´writer´.
+"deparser.h" defines one or more procedures of the form Â´void deparse_name(Delexer delexer, Writer *writer, Global ast)Â´. Â´deparse_nameÂ´ breaks down Â´astÂ´ into the tokens that would naturally make up such an abstract syntax tree in the specific language and passes each of them to Â´delexerÂ´ together with Â´writerÂ´.

 Example "deparser.h":

 ### "delexer.h"

-"delexer.h" defines one or more procedures of the form ´void delex_name(Writer *writer, Token token)´. ´delex_name´ breaks down ´token´ into characters would naturally make up such a token in the specific language and writes them through ´writer´.
+"delexer.h" defines one or more procedures of the form Â´void delex_name(Writer *writer, Token token)Â´. Â´delex_nameÂ´ breaks down Â´tokenÂ´ into characters would naturally make up such a token in the specific language and writes them through Â´writerÂ´.

 Example "delexer.h":